chinitoo/pushEnv/README.md

 ## 🔒 Security Model

-✔ No plaintext secrets stored in Git
+✔ **Zero-knowledge encryption** — PushEnv (and our cloud) never sees your secrets in plaintext
-✔ Passphrase never stored
+✔ **Client-side encryption** — Secrets encrypted on your machine before upload
-✔ Only derived AES key stored locally
+✔ **Passphrase-based** — Your passphrase never leaves your machine, never stored anywhere
-✔ AES-256-GCM authenticated encryption
+✔ **AES-256-GCM** — Industry-standard authenticated encryption
-✔ PBKDF2 key derivation
+✔ **PBKDF2 key derivation** — Secure key generation from passphrase
-✔ Encrypted blobs stored in cloud
+✔ **Encrypted blobs in cloud** — PushEnv's cloud stores only encrypted data (we can't decrypt it!)
-✔ Secrets decrypted locally only
+✔ **Local decryption only** — Secrets decrypted on your machine when you pull
-✔ Keyring stored per-user (`~/.pushenv/keys.json`)
+✔ **Per-device keyring** — Derived keys stored in `~/.pushenv/keys.json` (never commit!)

-PushEnv follows modern cryptography and zero-trust local workflows.
+**Zero-trust model:** Even if PushEnv's cloud is compromised, your secrets remain encrypted.
+Only your passphrase can decrypt them.

 ---